zmk5566/AudibleVis/EXPERIEMENT-GUIDE.md

 The generated data was stored in the ./res/ folder with the folder name accordingly.
 You can generate your own datalist with this functions and save it as a json file using the provided backend fastapi server.

+Launch fastapi node in the ./backend-server:
+        uvicorn server:app --reload